PageAmp/pageamp/README.md

 Requests of files with no extension or with extension `.html` are considered page requests, and loaded in the _same environment the client will have_, only working on a simulated browser DOM, which is then turned into a textual HTML page and sent to the client.

 On the client side, the page is immediately displayed while, asynchronously, ub1's client runtime is loaded.
-When it's ready, the latter reads the applications state stored by the server code, and restores it in the client.
+When it's ready, the latter reads the applications state stored by the server code, and restores it in the client, ready to interact with the user.

 ## Reactivity

+> Ub1 keeps your pages up to date in the simplest possible way

 Just as React.js and Vue.js, ub1 is a _reactive framework_, where changes to logical values automatically propagate.